infusionsoft/mickael-test-2024.11/sdks/core/java/docs/AutomationApi.md

 List Automations

-Lists all automations based on the request parameters.
+Retrieves a list of automations

 ### Example